Deep ReLU Networks Have Surprisingly Simple Polytopes: Deep ReLU Networks Have Simple Polytopes

-We also train networks on MNIST, following the same procedure in \citep{hanin2019deep}.
-Here, we can not compute the polytopes in $28\times28$ dimensional space because the vertex enumeration algorithm suffers the curse of dimensionality.
-Therefore, we visualize the polytopes in the cross-section plane.
+\textbf{Visualization.} We also train networks on MNIST, following the same procedure in \cite{hanin2019deep}.
+Here, we visualize the polytopes in the cross-section plane.
 We initialize a network of size 784-7-7-6-10 with Kaiming normalization.
 The batch size is 128.
 The network is trained with Adam with a learning rate of 0.001.
 The total epoch number is set to 480, which ensures the convergence of the network.

 Figure \ref{Figure_cross_section} shows the cross-section of the function learned by a network at different epochs.
-A cross-section is a plane that passes through two randomly-selected images from MNIST.
+A cross-section is a plane that passes through a randomly-selected image $I$ from MNIST along two randomly-selected directions: $\alpha, \beta$.
+Mathematically, $\mathbf{I}'=\mathbf{I}+a\cdot \mathbf{\alpha} + b\cdot \mathbf{\beta}$, where $a$ and $b$ are scalars.
 Figure \ref{Figure_cross_section} shows that as the training goes on, the number of polytopes increases.
 But almost all the polytopes are triangles or quadrilaterals.
-Although these polytopes are from a cross-section other than the whole landscape, one can indirectly sense the simplicity of these polytopes.
+Our basic assumption is that if the original polytope is complex, its cross-section is also complex.
+Therefore, we can conclude the simplicity of these polytopes based on the simplicity of cross-sectioned visualization.